Manaslu Circuit Trek - 15 Days

 While you are on the Manaslu circuit trek, it's crucial to maintain your body dihydrated and drink plenty of pure water.
 During the trek, one should drink 3-4 liters of water every day.

-We strongly advise having a reusable water bottle with you because buying bottled water is expensive ($1 to $5) and water bottles add to a trashing problem in mountains.
+We strongly advise having a reusable water bottle with you because buying bottled water is expensive ($1 to $5) and water bottles add to a trashing problem in the mountains.
 You can fill the water bottle in lodges and can use an inbuilt filtration system like Life Straw or Steripen.
 You can also use water purification tablets to treat the water.

 Trip Safety – Insurance